BerkeleyLearnVerify/Scenic/docs/quickstart.rst

 ------------

 Scenic requires **Python 3.8** or newer.
-You can install Scenic from PyPI by simply running:
+You can install the latest full Scenic release from PyPI by simply running:

 .. code-block:: console